BjornL1/to_the_list_gd2/README.md

    - Click on the "Close" button to return to the list view.

-In the image below, you can see an example of how the item "Bread" is confirmed deleted.
+In the image below, you can see an example of how the item "Bread" is confirmed to be deleted.

 ![header](docs/readme_images/delete_item_confirmed.png)

 **Change an item to done**

-Changing an item from not done to done can be done either directly from the list view for a users own list or by accessing the items through edit button on the list view.
+Changing an item from not done to done can be done either directly from the list view for a user's own list or by accessing the items through the edit button on the list view.

 1. From the list view, logged-in users list:
    - Click on the title of the list, click on the done checkbox shown for each item.